Sarievo/sort/README.md

 Custom Lambda Sort<br>

 #### I must express how I hate this(6084)!!
 I thought I was wrong and it really is.
-I am wrong at many parts of this easy question: I was using C++ to solve this problem, then something mysterious happens with runtime errors with virtually useless debug informations in my code where I don't even know which line the error is.
+I am wrong at many parts of this easy question: I was using C++ to solve this problem, then something mysterious happen with runtime errors with virtually useless debug informations in my code where I don't even know which line the error is.
 Instead of painfully debugging, I just decided to transpile such code manually to Kotlin by converting keywords and switching the C++ lambda comparator with the Kotlin one.
 Then many things more mysterious happens, now I now which part in Kotlin I have done wrong (not the C++ parts yet, it still remains a mystery).
 But now let's see the code.<br>

 My C++ wrong code with mysterious runtime errors
 ``` C++